 This section addresses best practices for scheduling your Pins.
-After I posted this article in our tribe's private Facebook group, members recommended that I add this section because the information below may not be obvious if you're brand new to Pinterest.
+After I posted this article in our private Facebook group, members recommended that I add this section because the information below may not be obvious if you're brand new to Pinterest.

 21. Consistency is crucial.
 Pin or schedule at least 5-10 pins per day.

 Pinterest says that consistency is crucial to growing your Pinterest presence, and they recommend pinning at least 5-10 pins daily to keep your profile active.
 Consistently pinning smaller quantities of pins every day or several times per week is better than pinning large quantities of pins infrequently.
-This is why most members of the Travel is Life Tribe use a software called Tailwind App to schedule and post our pins.
+This is why most members of Travel is Life Creators use a software called Tailwind App to schedule and post our pins.
 The app allows you to add Pins to your queue and schedule as many as you'd like to pin throughout the day.
 So for example, once a week I add 100 pins to my Tailwind queue and the software automatically pins 10-15 pins per day for me.
 I can set the quantity of pins per day to any number I'd like.
 Tailwind makes consistent pinning a lot easier because otherwise I'd have to login every day – which I'd never do.

 This advice about consistent pinning isn't to say that you can't pin large quantities of pins in a single day – you can do that too – but it's better to at least pin a few each day too.
 I do a combination of both, which means that I have 10-20 pins consistently being pinned every day through Tailwind, but every couple weeks, I'll login in and manually add a whole bunch of pins to my boards.
 So on that particular day, I'll manually add 100+ pins to my boards, but I'm still pinning consistently each day too.